 25% of LGBTQ homeless youth become homeless the day they come out to Christian parents.
 57% of transgender youth without supportive parents attempt suicide.
 When even one parent is supportive, that number drops to 4%.
 Faith-based family rejection is deadly.

 If those statistics doesn’t turn your stomach, it’s time to go back to your knees in prayer.

 Like the whites who ignored the lynchings of blacks, like the Germans who ignored the acrid stench from the crematoriums, to maintain this pretense of “religious freedom” is horrifying blindness and hypocrisy.
 You could really not get any more selfish than that.

 You who maintain that fiction for yourselves do so at your own peril.
 You will be washed away in the changing tide.

 Accepting LGBTQ people does not limit anyone’s religious liberties.
 But to marginalize and discriminate and shut them out limits THEIR religious liberties.

 So Christians, tell me again why you need protection for your religious liberties?
 For the life of me I can’t get it.
 You live in a country with more religious liberty than any other in recorded history.
-No one is burning you at the stake, putting you in concentration camps, shooting you on sight.
 Please, tell me exactly what liberties you believe are being encroached?